 You can make use of Monsido's online support team via their website.

 If you are experiencing troubles that relate to the corporate website or the Squiz environment, in the first instance you should speak to your content coordinator.
-If the issue is unresolved, they will log a Service Now request on your behalf.
+If the issue is unresolved, they will log a Service Desk request on your behalf.